-There are many good physics games on mobile devices, but some games have content that are not appropriate for kids, since most of these games are not designed for kids.
-However, many are safe for kids to play, and kids will learn a lot through these games.
+There are many good physics games on mobile devices, but some games have content that is not appropriate for kids, since most of these games are not designed for kids.
+In the meantime, there are many games that are safe for kids to play, and kids will learn a lot through these games.
 It takes time to find good physics games safe for kids to play.
-I went through many of these games, and put together a list of physics game apps that are fun and safe for kids to play.
+I went through many of these games and put together a list of physics game apps that are fun and safe for kids to play.
 Some are game apps, some are learning apps utilizing physics mechanisms.
 Since most of these are not originally for kids, they are fun for you to play too.

 Physics Games Apps That Are Safe for Kids to Play

 Thinkrolls and Thinkrolls 2 are two apps designed for preschool to school-age kids.
 Kids play puzzle games and learn science concepts like gravity, buoyancy, levitation, elasticity, density, temperature, acceleration.